-- There is a very strong correlation between the target overnight rate and the 91-day Tbill rate. - The bank rate is set by adding 0.25% to the target overnight rate. - The prime rate is set by adding 1.75% to the bank rate.
+- The bank rate is set by adding 0.25% to the target overnight rate. - The prime rate is set by adding 1.75% to the bank rate.

-For an individual with an average credit rating, the borrowing rate assumption is equal to the return assumption for 91-day T-bills plus 2.00%.
-While recent borrowing rates have been relatively low, the Guidelines are forward looking and reflect expectations over the longer term.
-Primarily, the borrowing rate assumption was provided to help illustrate the potential impact of a borrowing to invest strategy over the long-term.
-That is, while current short-term borrowing rates are low by historical standards, borrowing rates can change and need to be appropriately accounted for in projections.
+For an individual with an average credit rating, the borrowing rate assumption is equal to the return assumption for 91-day T-bills (short-term rate) plus 2.00%.
+While recent borrowing rates have seen steady increases over the last 12 months, the Guidelines are forward-looking and reflect expectations over the longer term.
+Primarily, the borrowing rate assumption was provided to help illustrate the potential impact of a borrowing to invest strategy over the long term.
+Borrowing rates can change and this change needs to be appropriately accounted for in projections.
 It is prudent professional practice to consider the potential for borrowing rates to increase for purposes of assessing the relative benefits and risks associated with leveraging.
 It is also sensible to use a long-term borrowing rate assumption when projecting the impact of debt on a client's financial position over the longer term.
 Actual borrowing costs may be more logically used for short-term projections.
+Borrowing to invest in fixed income could be at a loss with lower interest on income and higher interest on the loan, resulting in a negative return.